 The main camera on the Samsung Galaxy S23 might have a ridiculously high resolution.

-Accordign to ETNews (opens in new tab), Samsung is working on a 200MP camera sensor, officially named the ISOCELL HP3, with the plan to reportedly have the sensor ready to go on the company's flagship phone for 2023.
+According to ETNews, Samsung is working on a 200MP camera sensor, officially named the ISOCELL HP3, with the plan to reportedly have the sensor ready to go on the company's flagship phone for 2023.

 The HP3 sensor is a joint project between Samsung Mobile (the part of Samsung responsible for Galaxy phones and tablets) and Samsung Electro-Mechanics (responsible for building cameras, PCBs and more).
 The two divisions are set to share manufacturing duties, too.

 While Samsung apparently wants to have this sensor on a Galaxy S23 phone, ETNews claims this isn't a finalized plan.
 That's because changing the sensor will require other new parts like lenses, memory and application processors to be in place as well.
 We'll have to wait for future rumors and leaks to tell us whether this plan pans out.

 Samsung already has a 200MP camera sensor on offer, the ISOCELL HP1.
 It gives us a hint of what the HP3 could be capable of, like 8K video at 30 frames per second, and the choice of 200MP, 50MP or 12.5MP images depending on whether you're prioritizing detail or image brightness.
 But this sensor has yet to appear in either Samsung’s own phones or other companies' models.
 Perhaps Samsung and its clients decided the sensor wasn't quite ready for commercial use yet, and so we could see the explosion of 200MP camera phones appear once the refined HP3 is fully available.